sharpvnc/.github/profile/README.md

 For more information on SharpVNC or its licensing, please contact [support@sharpvnc.com](mailto:support@sharpvnc.com).

-_SharpVNC, the SharpVNC logo & source code remains the exclusive intellectual property of SharpVNC Limited_
+_SharpVNC, the SharpVNC logo & source code remains the exclusive intellectual property of SharpVNC Limited_.